 We all know how good these kinds of butter are at moisturizing and trapping moisture into the skin.
-They are often the go-to for most skincare formulations, and why wouldn’t they be as they are suitable for all skin types.
-They can relieve dry itchy irritated skin, and reduce red blotchy marks while nourishing and restoring your skin.
+They are often the go-to for most skincare formulations, and why wouldn’t they be as they are suitable for all skin types?
+They can relieve dry, itchy, irritated skin and reduce red blotchy marks while nourishing and restoring your skin.

 Because it is rich in vitamins A and E, Argan oil is a natural moisturizer.
-Because its rich in vitamin E, Oleic acid, and Linoleic acid, Argan oil is an excellent moisturizer that deeply moisturizes and hydrates dry skin.
-Unlike lotions, Argan heals dry skin from the inside out for a healthy smooth texture and appearance.
+Because it’s rich in vitamin E, Oleic acid, and Linoleic acid, Argan oil is an excellent moisturizer that deeply moisturizes and hydrates dry skin.
+Unlike lotions, Argan heals dry skin from the inside out for a healthy, smooth texture and appearance.

 Jojoba oil, a liquid wax very similar to human sebum, creates a lipid film on the skin and locks moisture, making your hands soft and supple.
-Hypoallergenic jojoba oil fights the signs of skin aging and has excellent anti-inflammatory and healing properties.
+Hypoallergenic jojoba oil fights the signs of skin ageing and has excellent anti-inflammatory and healing properties.

-Candelilla wax is non-comedogenic so it won’t clog pores, and is safe to use on oily skin types.
+Candelilla wax is non-comedogenic, so it won’t clog pores and is safe to use on oily skin types.
 It also contains a rich amount of Vitamin A – which promotes cell regeneration and is touted as being beneficial to sunspots and aging skin.